SyncfusionExamples/how-to-freeze-rows-and-columns-in-spreadsheetcontrol-/README.md

-# How to freeze rows and columns in spreadsheetcontrol
+# How to Freeze Rows and Columns in WPF Spreadsheet?

-This sample demonstrates how to freeze rows and columns in [WPF Spreadsheet](https://www.syncfusion.com/wpf-controls/spreadsheet) control.
+This sample demonstrates how to freeze rows and columns in [WPF Spreadsheet](https://www.syncfusion.com/wpf-controls/spreadsheet) (SfSpreadsheeet) control.

-`SpreadsheetControl` provides you with a feature that enables you to freeze rows or columns of the spreadsheet, while scrolling.
-To apply the freeze panes, there are two ways in `Spreadsheet`.
+**SpreadsheetControl** provides you with a feature that enables you to freeze rows or columns of the spreadsheet, while scrolling.
+To apply the **freeze panes**, there are two ways in **Spreadsheet**.

 ### By Ribbon:

-Go to the Views tab and click the Freeze Pane button.
+Go to the **Views** tab and click the **Freeze Pane** button.
 Select any of the three following options:

-* FreezePanes- Freeze the row and column before the CurrentCell.
+* `FreezePanes`- Freeze the row and column before the CurrentCell.
-* FreezeTopRow- Freeze top row only.
+* `FreezeTopRow`- Freeze top row only.
-* FreezeFirstColumn- Freeze the first column only.
+* `FreezeFirstColumn`- Freeze the first column only.

 ### By Code:

-You can specify the number of `FrozenRows` and `FrozenColumns` to freeze the range of rows and columns.
-If you want to keep the freeze range in saved work sheet, invoke `FreezePanes` method of specified range.
+You can specify the number of **FrozenRows** and **FrozenColumns** to freeze the range of rows and columns.
+If you want to keep the freeze range in saved work sheet, invoke **FreezePanes** method of specified range.

 ``` csharp
 //To freeze 5 rows and 3 columns.